codmpm/node-red-contrib-loxone/README.md

 by Ladislav Dokulil based on Loxone's documenation for the [Websocket API](https://www.loxone.com/dede/wp-content/uploads/sites/2/2016/08/loxone-communicating-with-the-miniserver.pdf).

 It enables you to connect the Loxone Miniserver directly to node-red and work with the data on occuring events.
-For example you could hook-up an mqtt-node to push Loxone's data to a mqtt-broker.
+For example you could hook-up an mqtt-node to push Loxone's data to an mqtt-broker.
-Also you could push data back to the miniserver to let it do something caus somebody tweeted something...
+Also you could, for example, switch something in the miniserver cause somebody tweeted something...

 The connection to the miniserver is encrypted (hashed) via node-lox-ws-api, AES-256-CBC is possible.
 It is kept alive via `node-lox-ws-api`.